Krietz7/IDA-SearchTool/README.md

 # IDA-Search Tool
 [中文](README.zh_CN.md)

-a IDA python plugin to search different types of data in IDA databases, supports searching for different types of data such as bytes, comments, codes, etc., and supports copying and export of search results.
+a IDA python plugin to search different types of data in IDA databases, supports searching for different types of data such as bytes, comments, codes, etc., supports yara rule detection, and can copy and export search results.

 # Installation
 Copy `SearchTool.py` to IDA plugins directory.